Adam Thompson (footballer)

-Adam Lee Thompson (born 28 September 1992) is a professional footballer who plays as a defender for Leyton Orient.
+Adam Lee Thompson (born 28 September 1992) is a professional footballer who plays for Enfield Town as a defender.
 A graduate of Watford's youth academy, he made his professional debut for Watford in 2010, and his senior international debut for Northern Ireland the following year.
-He played for Southend United from 2014 to 2017 and joined Bury on 1 June 2017.

 Club career

 Watford

 A member of the Watford academy since he was eleven, he was handed the number 29 jersey for the 2010–11 season.

 He made his professional debut for the club on 24 August 2010, in their 2–1 League Cup Second Round exit to Notts County at Vicarage Road.
 Thompson made his league debut against Burnley at home on 12 February, a game Watford lost 3–1.
 Thompson later signed his first professional contract at Watford, which keeps him until 2013.
 Thompson scored his first professional goal for Watford three days later.
 In June 2011, Thompson signed a new contract with Watford, keeping him until 2014.

 Upon his return from his loan spell at Barnet, Thompson then made his first league appearance under Gianfranco Zola having come on as a substitute for Daniel Pudil against Birmingham City on 16 February 2013.